IDR/deployment/docs/operating-procedures.md

 There are two ways to access the production IDR:
 - Nginx web proxy running on `idr-proxy`.
-- Backend OMERO.web and OMERO.server running on `idr-omero`.
+- Back-end OMERO.web and OMERO.server running on `idr-omero`.

 ### `idr-proxy`
-The IDR appears as a read-only resource to public users, so the Nginx proxy has a custom caching configuration that ignores any headers sent by the backend OMERO.web.
+The IDR appears as a read-only resource to public users, so the Nginx proxy has a custom caching configuration that ignores any headers sent by the back-end OMERO.web.
 This should only be used for public web access, otherwise private tokens or views may inadvertently be cached.

-This means if the backend OMERO data is modified the cache may become stale.
+This means if the back-end OMERO data is modified the cache may become stale.
 A special cache-buster port `9000` is configured on `idr-proxy`.
 Any requests to this port will force a cache refresh.
 In the case of large screens this may lead to a significant slowdown of the server, though it does also show the importance of the cache.